Chrisys93/IcarusRepoSEND/README.md

 ###  Cache resource configuration:

 These configurations include placement of caches and content (see ./scenarios/cacheplacement.py and ./scenarios/contentplacement.py), total storage budget (in number of content), total number of contents.
 A cache model comprises policies that manage how content is replaces under ./models/cache/ containing replacement policies.
 The placement and retrieval of content to/from caches at run-time is determined by a strategy.

+###  SEND - Storage resource configuration:

+These configurations include placement of storage and content in storage (as in cache - see ./scenarios/contentplacement.py), total storage budget (in Bytes), total number of contents.
+A cache model comprises policies that manage how content is replaces under ./models/cache/ containing replacement policies.
+The placement and retrieval of content to/from caches at run-time is determined by a strategy.

 ### Compute resources configuration: